 Market Forces is working with shareholders to put climate change on the agenda of Australia’s biggest companies, and getting some great results.

-Below are some highlights from annual general meetings held so far in the second half of 2017.
-We’ll be updating this page as AGM season ramps up throughout the rest of the year, so be sure to check back regularly.
+Below are some highlights from annual general meetings held in the second half of 2017.

 Get involvedDONATE TO SUPPORT OUR SHAREHOLDER ACTIVISM WORK